MTDome Recover and clear Faults

 position: 45

 5. Check the MTDome logs when trying to move it the first time after recovering it.
-If you see a warning message:
+If you see the following warning message:

 Warning

-Ignoring moveAz command for position=300.0 and velocity=0.0 because it is a duplicate command
+Ignore the moveAz command for position = 300.0 and velocity = 0.0 because it is a duplicate command.

 The error means the CSC is ignoring the move command, regardless of whether the position mentioned in the message is the current position of the Dome.
 In this case, try to move the dome to a different position.